secureCodeBox/documentation/docs/architecture/index.md

 * _Emphasise named things_: Emphasis (usually formatted as _itallic_) is used for terms with special meaning.
 E.g. everything in the [glossary](/docs/architecture/glossary) is a good candidate.
 The rationale behind this rule is that readers easily recognize a term as something with special meaning in the context of _secureCodeBox_.
 For example the term _parser_ has a lot of different meaning depending on the context this term is used.
 In the context of _secureCodeBox_ a _parser_ has very special and narrow meaning.
 So, the reader sees that this word has a special meaning.
 * **Strong important things**: Important things which should be recognized, even if a reader only skims over the text, should be marked up strong.
 * `Use code for code`: The inline code markup should only be used for things which can be copy pasted as-is into the described context.
 For example you write about the image directory (`static/img/docs/architecture`) you can markup it as code because you can simply copy and paste this into your terminal.
-Same applies if itis a command or code snippet.
+Same applies if it is a command or code snippet.
 Do not use this to emphasize things.
 * "Quote direct speech or quotes": Usually developers tend to use single or double quotes in texts to emphasise things because we are used to this from the most programing languages, but here a prime school reminder: Quotes are for quoting someone or direct speech.

 [arc42]:              https://arc42.org/